Developer¶

 Watch the output

-A couple of our bamboo jobs is responsible for executing our tests.
-All
+A couple of our Github Actions jobs are responsible for executing tests.
+All tests are written using the Igor Pro Universal Testing Framework.

 For executing the tests manually perform the followings steps: